 The girls love getting together with boys their age from other schools at socials on Saturday nights, and we hold these regularly for all ages with Eton, Winchester, Harrow, Radley, Papplewick, Ludgrove and Woodcote.
 Reeling is a particularly popular activity, but as well as music and dancing, we organise quizzes, discussion suppers, sports events and joint workshops, and the girls on the Socials Committee enjoy devising and planning new events.
 Departments also regularly join up with other schools for talks and society meetings.
 Our Sixth Form Ball at the end of the summer term is a wonderful celebratory event for the girls, their partners and parents, and is held in a marquee in the school’s beautiful grounds.

 Service to the community is an integral part of the Catholic tradition.
 Girls help out in local charity shops and residential care homes, and with a local organisation helping people with disabilities.
 We also have a squad which maintains public footpaths in the area.
-Service is a central part of the Duke of Edinburgh Award Scheme, which a large number of girls complete every year.
+Service is a central part of the Duke of Edinburgh's Award, which a large number of girls complete every year.
 Many of them also join OMV's annual pilgrimmage to Lourdes.

 Charity events are a weekly feature of life at St Mary’s, and are overseen by the pupil-led Charities Committee.
 Last year the girls raised over £23,000 for a range of causes that are dear to them, from Equality Now and Path out of Poverty to the Teenage Cancer Trust and Save the Rhino.
 Houses raise money for their chosen charities on most weekends, through bake sales, toasty making and raffles.
 There is an annual Year 10 Charity Funfair, which, with its exciting food and games stalls, has the feel of a country fête.
 Senior girls organise major events such as the Rock Concert and the Summer Soirée, and publish the student magazine, WHAT, which they sell for charity.
 We have Home Clothes days, an annual charity tennis tournament, raffles, and monthly CAFOD lunches, which raise money for the Catholic Fund for Overseas Development.
 Through all of this, the girls grow up understanding that charity means not just giving money, but also giving time.